fieldtrip/website/tutorial/cluster_permutation_freq.md

 ## Introduction

-The objective of this tutorial is to give an introduction to the statistical analysis of EEG and MEG data (denoted as MEEG data in the following) by means of cluster-based permutation tests.
+The objective of this tutorial is to give an introduction to the statistical analysis of EEG and MEG data (denoted as M/EEG data in the following) by means of cluster-based permutation tests.

 The tutorial starts with a long background section that sketches the background of permutation tests.
 The next sections are more tutorial-like.
 They deal with the analysis of an actual MEG [dataset](/tutorial/meg_language).
 In a step-by-step fashion, it will be shown how to statistically compare the data observed in two experimental conditions in a between-trials, in a within-trials and in a within-subjects design.
 For this, we will use planar TFR's.